 News of the successful hand pollination of Vanilla planifolia in Europe inevitably also reached the Dutch and French tropical colonies.
-The Dutch had introduced Vanilla into Java in 1820 and 1840, the latter most likely also included the knowledge on how to pollinate the plant.
-The second introduction of V. planifolia from The Netherlands to Java failed to produce a Vanilla culture given the untimely death of Pierot shortly after arriving with the plants.
+The Dutch had introduced Vanilla into Java in 1820 and 1840, the latter most likely also included the knowledge of how to pollinate the plant.
+The second introduction of V. planifolia from The Netherlands to Java failed to produce a Vanilla culture, given the untimely death of Pierot shortly after arriving with the plants.
 However, the plants themselves were confirmed to be growing well and bloomed by 1844 [51].
-Johannes Elias Teijsmann, head gardener of the Lands Plantentuin in Buitenzorg (now Bogor), pointed out that news had finally arrived on how to fertilize the plants and this could be applied to expand its culture in Indonesia.
+Johannes Elias Teijsmann, head gardener of the Lands Plantentuin in Buitenzorg (now Bogor), pointed out that news had finally arrived on how to fertilize the plants, and this could be applied to expand its culture in Indonesia.
 In a letter by Simon Binnendijk dated 24th October 1850, the assistant gardener confirms they are “happy to see all the plants that bloom full of fruiting racemes”.
-Teijsmann and Binnendijk, succeed in implementing the pollination method and are the first to successfully set up a productive Vanilla culture in the Dutch colony of Java and this success prompted others in the region to imitate them, resulting eventually in an oversupplied Vanilla market [50].
+Teijsmann and Binnendijk succeeded in implementing the pollination method and were the first to successfully set up a productive Vanilla culture in the Dutch colony of Java.
+This success prompted others in the region to imitate them, resulting eventually in an oversupplied Vanilla market [50].
 Arditti [20,36] and Arditti et al. [67] point out that the Dutch did not disclose the method used in Indonesia, suggesting they could have developed one of their own.
-However, Antwerp, Ghent and Liège had all been part of the United Kingdom of The Netherlands, separated after the Belgian revolution in 1830, and not recognized as independent by The Netherlands until 1839.
-This was happening at the very same time of Morren’s experiments on Vanilla.
-During that period, agricultural and botanical material, knowledge and technology continued to be frequently shared among Dutch and Belgian scientists and institutions.
+However, Antwerp, Ghent, and Liège had all been part of the United Kingdom of The Netherlands, separated after the Belgian Revolution in 1830, and not recognized as independent by The Netherlands until 1839.
+This was happening at the very same time as Morren’s experiments on Vanilla.
+During that period, agricultural and botanical material, knowledge, and technology continued to be frequently shared among Dutch and Belgian scientists and institutions.

 It is the botanist Willem Hendrik de Vriese who confirms that the method followed by the Dutch in Java is that of Morren.
-He credits Morren as the discoverer of the Vanilla pollination, pointing out that his breeding experiments in Liège are to thank for its culture in Europe and outside of it [49].
-Gorkom [50] also notes that the work of Teijsmann and Binnendijk on V. planifolia in Java were based on the teachings of Morren.
-Suggestions that the Dutch in Java had independently discovered a method of pollination of Vanilla are therefore unfounded.
-However, they did find a way to apply this method successfully, so much so that thanks to their work the Vanilla culture expanded strongly in Indonesia [49].
+He credits Morren as the discoverer of Vanilla pollination, pointing out that his breeding experiments in Liège are to thank for its culture in Europe and outside of it [49].
+Gorkom [50] also notes that the work of Teijsmann and Binnendijk on V. planifolia in Java was based on the teachings of Morren.
+Suggestions that the Dutch in Java had independently discovered a method of pollination of Vanilla are, therefore, unfounded.
+However, they did find a way to apply this method successfully, so much so that thanks to their work, the Vanilla culture expanded strongly in Indonesia [49].
 Regarding Vanilla, Teijsmann [68] wrote: “On the grounds that it must be artificially fertilized, men experimented and finally succeeded in discovering the method of fertilization, as a result of which all flowers now set fruit, so that they will soon be able to cultivate it on a large scale and Java will produce vanilla in abundance in the future”.
 The mention of a successful pollination attempt by Johannes van den Bosch, governor general of Java [20,36,67], should instead be ascribed to Van der Pant [69].
-Van der Pant carried out his experiments on the estate of governor Van den Bosch and was in all likelihood well aware of the previous achievements of Teijsmann, who had travelled to Java as the gardener to the governor.
+Van der Pant carried out his experiments on the estate of Governor Van den Bosch and was, in all likelihood, well aware of the previous achievements of Teijsmann, who had traveled to Java as the gardener to the governor.